bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 - 144,158 out of 144,773 (99.6%) of STR variants in CHM1-CHM13 match repeats found in the hg38 reference immediately to the left or right of the variant.
 Only 521 variants are novel STRs.
 This suggests that, for samples like CHM1-CHM13 that have European ancestry, nearly all true STR variants can be found by using a large enough STR catalog.

-*NOTE*: The truth set doesn't include variants where a large inserted sequence contains more than one STR or an STR with flanking non-repetative sequence.
+*NOTE*: The truth set doesn't include variants where a large inserted sequence contains more than one STR or an STR embedded in non-repetative sequence.
 Such variants, if they exist, are not counted in the stats above.

 #### Limitations of existing STR catalogs

-An important question for any genome-wide STR analysis is which STR catalog to genotype.
+Ano important question for any genome-wide STR analysis is which STR catalog to genotype.

 Two popular apoproaches to defining these catalogs are:
 <table>